jeffington/jeffington.github.io/index.md

 <img class="icon-img float-left" src="/assets/images/projects/savor-app-icon-96.png">

 Savor was a retail offer and deal website.

-The Savor app for iPad featured a Flipboard-style page turning interface that let users browse offers and deals by category or by retailer.
+I was hired to create an iPad app that presented a version of the Savor website that was customized with a Flipboard-style page layout for iPad.
+The iPad app used the (Card.io)[https://www.card.io] library to let users register for accounts using their credit card.
+I coordinated with the Savor web development team in Hyderabad, India to make sure that our native code and web code worked together.

+Savor was unable to secure funding for continued development or a production release.

-Developed with Objective-C, WebView, JavaScript, HTML, and CSS.
+Developed with Objective-C, iOS's UIWebView, JavaScript, HTML, and CSS.

 <a href="/assets/images/projects/savor/savor-screenshot-1.jpg" data-gallery="#gallery-savor"><img src="/assets/images/projects/savor/savor-screenshot-1.jpg" alt="" class="img-thumbnail img-ipad-land"></a>